opnfv/vineperf/docs/testing/user/userguide/testusage.rst

 .. http://creativecommons.org/licenses/by/4.0
 .. (c) OPNFV, Intel Corporation, Spirent, AT&T and others.

-vSwitchPerf test suites userguide
+ViNePerf test suites userguide
 ---------------------------------

 General
 ^^^^^^^

-VSPERF requires a traffic generators to run tests, automated traffic gen support in VSPERF includes:
+ViNePerf requires a traffic generators to run tests, automated traffic gen support in ViNePerf includes:

 - IXIA traffic generator (IxNetwork hardware) and a machine that runs the IXIA client software.